Sequence Wallet - Introducing Light State Sync and full merkle wallets

 Stop fretting web3.
 Just build.

-Create now with the Sequence Builder or with our developer docs.
-Want to learn more?
-Chat with a product expert or join our Discord community.
+Create now with the Sequence Builder or chat with a product expert to learn more.